isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

            ],
        } ]

-In this example, there is a dns-servers option defined that is available to clients in both subnets in this shared network.
+In this example, there is a ``dns-servers`` option defined that is available to clients in both subnets in this shared network.
 Also, the valid lifetime is set to 10 minutes (600s).
-However, the first subnet overrides some of the values (valid lifetime is 20 minutes, different IP address for dns-servers), but also adds its own option (unicast address).
-Assuming a client asking for a server unicast and dns-servers options is assigned a lease from this subnet, it will get a lease for 20 minutes and dns-servers, and be allowed to use server unicast at address 2001:abcd::1.
-If the same client is assigned to the second subnet, it will get a 10-minute lease, a dns-servers value of 2001:db8:cafe::1, and no server unicast.
+However, the first subnet overrides some of the values (the valid lifetime is 20 minutes, there is a different IP address for ``dns-servers``), but also adds its own option (the unicast address).
+Assuming a client asking for server unicast and ``dns-servers`` options is assigned a lease from this subnet, it will get a lease for 20 minutes and ``dns-servers``, and be allowed to use server unicast at address 2001:abcd::1.
+If the same client is assigned to the second subnet, it will get a 10-minute lease, a ``dns-servers`` value of 2001:db8:cafe::1, and no server unicast.

 Some parameters must be the same in all subnets in the same shared network.
 This restriction applies to the ``interface`` and ``rapid-commit`` settings.
-The most convenient way is to define them on the shared network scope, but they can be specified for each subnet.
+The most convenient way is to define them on the shared-network scope, but they can be specified for each subnet.
-However, care should be taken for each subnet to have the same value.
+However, each subnet must have the same value.

 .. note::

-    There is an inherent ambiguity when using clients that send multiple IA options in a single request and shared-networks whose subnets have different values for options and configuration parameters.
-The server sequentially processes IA options in the order that they occur in the client's query.
-If the leases requested in the IA options end up being fulfilled from different subnets then which parameters and options should apply?
-Currently, the code will use the values from the last subnet of the last IA option fulfilled.
+    There is an inherent ambiguity when using clients that send multiple IA options in a single request, and shared-networks whose subnets have different values for options and configuration parameters.
+The server sequentially processes IA options in the order that they occur in the client's query; if the leases requested in the IA options end up being fulfilled from different subnets, which parameters and options should apply?
+Currently, the code uses the values from the last subnet of the last IA option fulfilled.

     We view this largely as a site configuration issue.
-A shared-network generally means the same physical link, so services configured by options from subnet A should be as easily reachable from subnet B and vice versa.
+A shared network generally means the same physical link, so services configured by options from subnet A should be as easily reachable from subnet B and vice versa.
     There are a number of ways to avoid this situation:

-    - Use the same values for options and parameters for subnets within the shared-network.
+    - Use the same values for options and parameters for subnets within the shared network.
-    - Use subnet selectors or client class guards that ensure that for a single client's query, the same subnet will be used for all IA options in that query.
+    - Use subnet selectors or client class guards that ensure that for a single client's query, the same subnet is used for all IA options in that query.
-    - Avoid using shared-networks with clients that send multiple IA options per query
+    - Avoid using shared networks with clients that send multiple IA options per query.

 Local and Relayed Traffic in Shared Networks
 --------------------------------------------

-It is possible to specify an interface name at the shared network level to tell the server that this specific shared network is reachable directly (not via relays) using the local network interface.
+It is possible to specify an interface name at the shared network level, to tell the server that this specific shared network is reachable directly (not via relays) using the local network interface.
 As all subnets in a shared network are expected to be used on the same physical link, it is a configuration error to attempt to define a shared network using subnets that are reachable over different interfaces.
-In other words, all subnets within the shared network must have the same value of the "interface" parameter.
-The following configuration is wrong.
+In other words, all subnets within the shared network must have the same value for the ``interface`` parameter.
+The following configuration is an example of what **NOT** to do:

 ::